wojtekjs/eslint-plugin-i18n-yaml/README.md

 **Notes**

 - Paths are represented by joining segments with `"."` (e.g., `en.title`).
 This can become **ambiguous if your keys themselves contain dots**.
-  👉 Recommended: also enable case-enforcing rules from [`eslint-plugin-yml`](https://ota-meshi.github.io/eslint-plugin-yml/)
-  (`yml/key-name-casing`) or add project-specific rules to forbid dots in keys.
+  👉 Recommended: also enable case-enforcing rules from [`eslint-plugin-yml`](https://ota-meshi.github.io/eslint-plugin-yml/) (`yml/key-name-casing`) or add project-specific rules to forbid dots in keys.
 - The rule does **not autofix**, since inserting translations automatically is unsafe.
-- Performance is optimized using **set-based maps**, making it practical even for large YAMLs with hundreds of keys.
+- Performance is optimized using **DFS and set-based maps**, making it practical even for large YAMLs with hundreds of keys.

-**Status**: Stable.